 7. Read the directions carefully.

 Remind your child to read the instructions several times.
-Multiple-choice questions may switch from “select the best answer” to “select the answer that does not apply,” so it’s essential that your child is aware of what to look for regarding clues within the potential answers.
+Multiple-choice questions may switch from “select the best answer” to “select the answer that does not apply,” so it’s essential that your child knows what to look for and how to spot clues within potential answers.

 8. Go over your answers at the end.

-Remind your child to carefully go over their answers before submitting or finishing any test.
+Remind your child to carefully go over answers before submitting or finishing any test.
 A stray pencil mark could make an answer difficult to grade, or a student may have accidentally selected the wrong answer.
-Reviewing the test can make the difference between gaining and losing points.
+Reviewing the test can be the difference between gaining and losing points.

 9. Never leave a question blank.

-In almost every case, it’s best to at least try to answer a test question, especially in the case of multiple-choice questions.
-Remind your child that if they have four potential answers and can eliminate at least one, they have a one in three chance of getting it right!
+In almost every case, it’s best to at least try to answer a test question, especially multiple-choice questions.
+Remind your child that if four potential answers are presented and one can be eliminated, they have a one-in-three chance of getting it right!

 You are your child’s greatest strength in their educational journey.
-Armed with Abeka’s curriculum, these test-taking tips, and your support, your child is going to be ready to take on any test that comes their way.
+Armed with Abeka’s curriculum, these test-taking tips and your support, your child is ready to take on any test that comes his or her way.